-Characterized by the almost irresistible urge to move your legs, sufferers describe symptoms of pulling, crawling, tingling, prickling and even pain as they're trying to fall asleep.
+Characterised by the almost irresistible urge to move your legs, sufferers describe symptoms of pulling, crawling, tingling, prickling and even pain as they're trying to fall asleep6.
 Some even experience uncontrollable jerking movements of their legs at night.
 These feelings are often strong enough to cause sufferers to wake up multiple times a night, leading to other issues like sleeplessness and day time drowsiness.

 Unlike other disorders on this list, RLS is reported to be largely controlled by targeting and treating the specific cause behind it.
 In most cases, experts say moving the legs is enough to improve the symptoms.

 Restless Leg Syndrome is reported to affect 2 - 5 per cent of men and women.
 Causes are reported to include low iron, too much caffeine, smoking and alcohol, health problems like anaemia, diabetes and arthritis, family history, pregnancy and nerve damage.